Indoor Digital Menu Boards: How They Work

 Permanent menu items or meal deals and combos are often shown as fixed items, i.e. not on rotation.

 Seasonal or promotional menus scroll and are generally animated.
 If the restaurant has order terminals, the order number and its status through to delivery are shown and updated in real-time.

 Content synchronization across several screens

 Typically, each screen shows static or dynamic content on several rotations.
 It is essential for all the products to rotate on all the screens at the same time to avoid confusing customers.
-This is why synchronisation is needed for indoor digital menu boards.
+This is why synchronization is needed for indoor digital menu boards for restaurants.
 Screens without synchronization are as confusing as several people all speaking to you at the same time.
-Navori QL software can synchronize all types of screen automatically.
+Navori QL software can synchronize all types of screens automatically.